 - Inexpensive single-ply paper consumables

-- Flexibility of visual impact of receipt (ribbons can be made with color; the pins can be programmed to execute simple line graphics
+- The flexibility of visual impact of receipt (ribbons can be made with color; the pins can be programmed to execute simple line graphics

 - When using carbonless papers, once the plies have been separated, neither ply can image without ink.